 Why Major in Anthropology?

-Like other liberal arts disciplines, anthropology teaches students to think in a critical way, and it exposes them to a fundamental part of the Western intellectual tradition.
+Anthropology teaches students to think in a critical way, and it exposes them to a fundamental part of the Western intellectual tradition.
 But it also gives them a perspective on their own position in a world of cultural, physical, and political diversity.
+Anthropology seeks to understand the whole panorama of human existence in both geographic space and over long periods of time.
 It offers a backdrop against which students can understand their own cultures, traditions, and behaviors and provides them with sensitivity to understanding human biological and cultural similarities and differences.